-The intelligent space can provide a central planner with essential and necessary information for motion planning and motion monitoring.
-This information includes all the agents' motion status and all the static and moving obstacles' positions (Lee, 2000; Norihiro, 2003).
+We assume that the communication works at any place and has sufficient network channels.
+And the intelligent space can provide a central planner with essential and necessary information for motion planning and motion monitoring.
+This information includes all the agents' motion status and all the static and moving obstacles' positions (Lee, 2000); (Norihiro, 2003).